grzegorz-kraszewski/untangle/goal-check.md

 It is obvious that it makes no sense to check intersection of a line with itself.
 Also relation "A intersects B" is alternating, so it implies "B intersects A".
 We can skip the matrix diagonal and whole upper (or lower) triangle submatrix.
 4 950 checks left.

 In the next step we should observe that the definition of intersection in our game differs from strict mathematic one.
-The latter says that two line segments intersect if they are at least one common point.
+The latter says that two line segments intersect if they have at least one common point.
 So, by strict definition, segments meeting at a dot intersect.
 By the game definition – they don't.
 Unless they lay one on another.
 This check is faster, only 2 multiplications.
 How many times we can use this short path?
 On average 8 times for each line, but half of them is in the skipped triangle of the matrix, so 400 cases out of 4 950.
 Still not good.